nixkj/echoes/README.md

 Eleven South African bird species have been translated into procedural audio algorithms running on low-power ESP32 nodes.
 Each node listens, learns, and speaks — not as a playback device, but as an artificial neuron in a living mesh.

 When a visitor whistles or claps, the flock responds with bird calls whose species, timing and volume are shaped by:

 - real-time ambient light
 - the Markov chain that has been learning the audience’s rhythm all day
 - messages broadcast from neighbouring nodes

-The result is a self-organising "flock" that feels alive.
+The result is a self-organising “flock” that feels alive.
 The machines are not imitating nature — they are co-evolving with it, turning the gallery into a volatile aviary of signals where human, bird and machine voices merge into one emergent language.

 This is cybernetics in its purest artistic form: feedback loops that blur the line between observer and observed, between code and creature.